FBAR vs FATCA

 Choose FBAR (FinCEN Form 114) if:

-File FBAR if your foreign accounts exceeded $10,000 at any time during the year.
+File the FBAR (FinCEN 114) if your foreign financial accounts exceeded $10,000 in aggregate at any point during the year.
+This is the lower bar — most expats with any foreign bank account will meet this threshold.

 Frequently Asked Questions